koppanyh/RSVPlet/README.md

 bookmarklet concept of AccelaReader.
 So here it is.

 ...
 Also I was bored on the bus going home one day, so writing the first version was a nice little distraction for the 2 hour journey.
+Actually, most of the code for this was done over multiple bus rides...